Akogwu24/skillup/HOF2/Promise.md

 The general concept of  promise can be written as:

 ```
-const akogwuPromise = new Promise((resolve, reject) => { // created a new promise called akogwuPromise with the Promise Object constructor.
+const akogwuPromise = new Promise((resolve, reject) => { // creates a new promise called akogwuPromise with the Promise Object constructor.

     let condition;